Hims vs Ro Weight Loss 2026: Price, Clinical Depth & The Flat-Rate Alternative | Luma Health

 Ro (formerly Roman) launched in 2017 with a men's health focus and developed its dedicated weight management division, Ro Body, as GLP-1 medications became mainstream.
 Ro's differentiator compared to Hims is clinical depth: Ro emphasizes video consultations with providers rather than purely asynchronous questionnaire review, optional metabolic lab work to inform treatment decisions, structured check-ins, and a more engaged clinical relationship throughout the treatment course.

 Ro also operates its own integrated pharmacy facilities — a meaningful structural distinction from platforms that outsource to third-party compounders.
-This integrated pharmacy model provides Ro with more direct quality control over medication preparation and a stronger pathway for insurance coordination for brand-name Wegovy or Zepbound (a genuine Ro differentiator for insured patients pursuing prior authorization).
-Ro has been operating for 8+ years with $1B+ in institutional backing, providing platform longevity that newer compounded GLP-1 providers cannot match.
+This integrated pharmacy model provides Ro with more direct quality control over medication preparation and a stronger pathway for insurance coordination for brand-name Wegovy or Zepbound.
+Ro has been operating for 8+ years with substantial institutional backing, providing platform longevity that newer compounded GLP-1 providers cannot match.

 ✓ Ro Strengths